trikhanhhk/blog-node-express-mongo-docker/README.md

 # blog-node-express-mongo-docker
-Simple blog with Nodejs, express, mongodb, docker
+A simple blog with Nodejs, express, mongodb, docker
+#### This is my simple project with Nodejs, express framework, mogodb, and docker.